-Now to determine $U_2$, we first assume that the particles are occupying the lowest band.
-Then we calculate the effect of the higher bands within second order perturbation theory by taking into account transitions to higher bands.
+Now to determine $U_2$, we first assume that the particles occupy the lowest band.
+Then we calculate the effect of higher bands within the second order perturbation theory by taking into account transitions to higher bands.
 Then the Hamiltonian is, \begin{widetext}

 \end{widetext} where in the diagonal term $H_2$, the first term is the interaction energy of the fermions in the lowest band and the next two terms denote the single-particle energies of the lowest bands for the $c$- and $b$-fermions.
 In the perturbative Hamiltonian $H_{2\rm pert}$, the first term denotes the transition of fermion species $c$-($=\downarrow$) to higher levels due to the interaction whereas the last term denotes the process where both $c$-($=\downarrow$) and $b$-($=\uparrow$)fermions are transferred to an excited state.
 Then for perturbation theory to be valid, the first condition is,